hacf-fr/meteofrance-api/README.rst

 Installation
 ^^^^^^^^^^^^

-To use the ``meteofrance`` Python module, you have to install this package first:
+To use the ``meteofrance`` Python module, you have to install this package first via pip_ from PyPI_:

 .. code:: console